Claim now 0800 923 2080

 If you have had a failed implant procedure, it could have been caused by negligence if you have experienced any of the following issues.
-Find out more by clicking on the problem you have experienced.

 It is very important that your dentist treats any periodontal (gum) disease prior to placing an implant.
 If a dentist fails to do so, this can cause peri-implantitis.
 This is an infectious disease that causes inflammation of the surrounding gum and bone of the implant, which can lead to loss of the surrounding bone and the eventual loss of the implant.